bespoken/virtual-device-sdk/README.md

 ```

 # What's Next
-Lots more to come!
+Lots more to come.
 Stay tuned!